Constructions and Isotopies of High-Dimensional Legendrian Spheres: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor John Etnyre for the discussions that led to asking the questions that this paper eventually answers, and also for his patience and guidance in helping me come up with the proof strategies.
 I am further indebted to his careful reading and comments on various drafts of this paper, and for his assistance in organising the exposition.
 I thank Sylvain Courte and Tobias Ekholm for answering my questions about their result over email.
 I am also grateful to Hyunki Min and James Conway for insightful conversations at the beginning of the project.
+I am further indebted to helpful feedback and suggestions from an anonymous referee.
 This work was partially supported by NSF grant DMS-1906414.